ChorusOne/solido/docs/dev-docs/fee-management.md

 - In the Stake Pool program, one can set the Fee percentage on initialisation - with the relevant parameter being ```stake_pool.fee```

 - Also, on initialisation, one can set the Fee Beneficiary : ```stake_pool.manager_fee_account```
-- Everytime ```UpdateStakePoolBalance``` instruction is called, the latest staking rewards are calculated and `Fee Percentage` of these new rewards go to the `Fee Beneficiary` in the form of Stake Pool Tokens
+- Everytime ```UpdateStakePoolBalance``` instruction is called, the latest staking Fees are calculated and `Fee Percentage` of these new Fees go to the `Fee Beneficiary` in the form of Stake Pool Tokens

 - Additionally, manager can update these params post-deployment of the Stake Pool.

 #### How do we configure this correctly to achieve our objective?

 - Set the Fee percentage as X (numerator, denominator) on initialisation (highly likely : the default value of X will be 10%)
-- Set the Fee Beneficiary to be the `Reward Authority PDA of the Lido Program`
+- Set the Fee Beneficiary to be the `Fee Authority PDA of the Lido Program`

 - We want the MultiSig Governance to be able to update these two params
 -  In general, we will set `Manager of Stake Pool` to be our MultiSig Governance program - so this should be taken care of.